 I’m also looking forward to talking at the Power Live event, my title is ‘Behavioural Finance – Beyond The Theory’.
 Building on the recent blogs we have written with Professor Brett Kahr, we have now produced an eBook on Behavioural Finance.

-Behavioural finance deals with the fact that human beings are predisposed to make bad finance decisions.
-It’s a fascinating subject, and one that has so many practical applications to the work we do day to day as financial planners.
+Behavioural finance deals with the fact that human beings are predisposed to make bad financial decisions.
+It’s a fascinating subject and one that has so many practical applications to the work we do day to day as financial planners.
 It’s always a privilege to share the stand with the mighty Andy Hart, who will also be talking about behavioural aspects of planning, with his talk titled ‘Humans Under Management’.

 First Wealth is fully committed to the evolution of financial planning in the UK and I’ll provide a further update of the PFS Panels work following the Power Live event.